Ugartechea: History

 Armas Ugartechea was founded by D. Ignacio Ugartechea in 1922.
 There have been three Ignacio Ugartechea in the history of the company: Founder, son and grandson.
 The first Ignacio named his company Casa Ugartechea and it settled in La Bidebarrieta, the first of the several locations that the company occupied as it grew and diversified.
 After a few years, he moved to Eibar in San Agustín Kalea, and finally to Txonta Kalea, No. 26, where it is currently located.
 In addition to shotguns, Armas Ugartechea once made rifles and pistols.
 However, the firm is most famous for its side-by-side double-barreled shotgun, and at some point stopped manufacturing the over/under double-barreled shotgun configuration.
 The change in the product was due in part to several different factors.
 After World War II, the international demand for sporting shotguns increased while the demand for pistols and rifles decreased.
 More importantly, Ignacio Ugartechea in the early days made the Model 1031 Número 6 side by side shotgun to ex-president of Mexico General Álvaro Obregón, also double rifle an 8x65R Brenneke, for the Caudillo himself in 1943, Generalissimo Francisco Franco and then Armas Ugartechea was passed on to the first Ignacio's son.

 One of the most famous guns was the first boxlock action, which was a hammerless action of a type commonly used in double barrelled shotguns.
 The boxlock action uses concealed, self-cocking hammers in a break-open action.
 It was strongly opposed by most sportsmen and manufacturers at first but became the dominant form of double barrelled shotgun action.

 In 1928 they granted the trademark EL CASCO and requested registration of an industrial drawing to make a specialized shotgun catalog.

 In the census carried out in 1929, Ignacio Ugartechea appears as a manufacturer of shotguns and pistols for the "San Humberto" brand to distinguish all kinds of short and long arms, obtaining in 1933 patent no. 129218 defined as "overlapping barrels for hunting shotguns joined and aligned by means of flat surfaces” and number 131047 for “a hidden key system for hunting shotguns, equipped with a safety interposition of another piece in advance of the firing pin that prevents the weapon from being fired accidentally”.
-Other Models like the “Sport” model, the “Chirri” as a light shotgun and the “Iñaki” as a heavy pigeon-shooting weapon.
+Other Models like the “Sport” model the light shotgun and the “Chirri” as a heavy pigeon-shooting weapon.